OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

 ## Custom Field Configuration

-It is required to create following custom fields for {{ spaceName }} to track the integration status of each element of Enterprise Architect that will be synchronized.
+It is required to create following custom fields for <code class="expression">space.vars.SITENAME</code> to track the integration status of each element of Enterprise Architect that will be synchronized.

 | Field Name       | Type  |
 | ---------------- | ----- |